By Viraj Kamdar

 Build Comprehension Tools: Quill Reading for Evidence

 Quill Reading for Evidence is an open-source digital tool that builds knowledge by having students write sentences rather than answer multiple-choice questions.
 Multiple-choice is the primary question type used in educational technology, but these questions limit opportunities for improving comprehension and retention.
 Quill’s technology is a substitute for multiple choice and asks students to analyze texts and demonstrate comprehension using short responses to open-ended prompts.
 Once a student has responded the tool will coach that student to extend and enhance their short responses such that they are accurate, specific and use evidence from the associated text.
-Quill conducted a major study with Mathematica at a school serving low-income students in New York City.
-Students demonstrated two standard deviations of growth.
+Quill conducted a study at a school serving low-income students in New York City.
+Students demonstrated .20 standard deviations of growth.
 This represents significant learning gains in the tool as well as improvement in external measures, including “great” growth.
 These kinds of results are almost unheard of in the education technology marketplace.

 The key outcomes of Quill’s study indicate that students learned how to identify and use precise evidence from a source text.
 In addition, students demonstrated their comprehension of a text by using key evidence from the text in their own writing.
 In the initial sessions, students used weak evidence more frequently.
 With repeated feedback from Quill, they learned how to demonstrate strong evidence in writing.
 This work represents the development of a new, scalable question type that should not only be implemented in curriculum, but also in large-scale assessment and their associated preparatory courses.
 In order to move the entire field forward, prize competitions should create low-cost engines for local and large-scale assessment.
 These assessments should be designed to soak up data and create a trickle-down effect on implementation, intervention strategy identification and professional learning in emerging digital curricula such that practice and feedback opportunities yield stronger outcomes.